 - Preheat oven to 350 degrees.
-Spray 2 8 inch pans with non-stick cooking spray.
+Spray 2 8-inch pans with non-stick baking spray.
 Dust both pans with flour and tap out any excess.
 This is necessary so the cake doesn't stick!
 Baking spray with flour works great as well.

-- In a large bowl, sift in pumpkin pie spice, cinnamon, clove, ginger, baking soda, baking powder, and flour.
+- In a large bowl, sift in pumpkin pie spice, cinnamon, cloves, ginger, baking soda, baking powder, and flour.
+Whisk until combined.

 - In a separate mixing bowl, add in the butter, oil, brown sugar, and granulated sugar.
-I used vegetable oil.
 Mix on medium until light and fluffy.
-Scrape down the sides.
+Scrape down the sides of the bowl.

-- Add in the vanilla and the eggs one at a time until completely incorporated.
+- Add in the vanilla and the eggs one at a time and beat until completely incorporated.
 Scrape down the sides of the bowl after each egg.

 - Add in the pumpkin puree and mix until incorporated.

-- Add in the flour and mix on low just until the flour is mixed in.
-Don't over mix the batter!
+- Add in the dry ingredients and mix on low just until the flour is worked into the batter.
+Don't over mix!

 - Place into the oven for 30 - 35 minutes or until done.
 Place a toothpick into the center of the cake and if it comes out dry or with a few moist crumbs, it's done!